 2017 at her father’s house in Queensbury, New York.

-Funeral Services will be held 1pm Saturday, April 15, 2017 at The First Congregational Church with Pastor Deb Grazier officiating.
+A Memorial Service will be held 1pm Saturday, April 15, 2017 at First Congregational Church with Pastor Deb Grazier officiating.
 Burial will take place at Oak Hill Cemetery.

 Amy was born August 5, 1970 in Owosso, the daughter of Paul and Judith (Porter)